microsoft/sqldev/pages/python/mac/python-mac-1.md

     pip install pyodbc
 ```

-> You have successfully installed Python on your Mac.
+> You have successfully installed the Python Driver on your Mac.
 You now have everything you need to start writing your Python apps with SQL Server!